Bunraku (film)

-Bunraku is a 2010 martial-arts action film written and directed by Guy Moshe based on a story by Boaz Davidson.
+Bunraku is a 2010 martial-arts action film written and directed by Guy Moshe, based on a story by Boaz Davidson.
 The film stars Josh Hartnett, Demi Moore, Woody Harrelson, Ron Perlman, Kevin McKidd, and Gackt and follows a young drifter in his quest for revenge.

 The title Bunraku is derived from a 400-year-old form of Japanese puppet theater, a style of storytelling that uses 4 ft-tall puppets with highly detailed heads, each operated by several puppeteers who blend into the background wearing black robes and hoods.
 The classic tale is re-imagined in a world that mixes skewed reality with shadow-play fantasy.
 Its themes draw heavily on samurai and Western films.

-Bunraku premiered as an official selection of the Midnight Madness section at the 2010 Toronto International Film Festival in Canada.
-A limited theatrical release was slated for September 2011.
+Bunraku premiered as an official selection of the Midnight Madness section at the 2010 Toronto International Film Festival in Canada, and a limited theatrical release was slated for September 2011.

+The movie received negative reviews from critics, who unanimously praised the film for its visual style and ideas, but criticized its screenplay and characterization, being considered as a bad movie "worth watching for those who know what they are getting into".

 Plot

 In the aftermath of a major global conflict, which caused untold amounts of death and destruction, guns have been outlawed.
-However, even in spite of there being firearms anymore, people still continue to fight and kill one another, except now they rely of either bladed weapons or their bare-fists.
+However, even in spite of there not being firearms anymore, people still continue to fight and kill one another, except now they rely on either bladed weapons or their bare fists.

-Within this new world of might makes right, where your strength and skill in combat which determine you're place in life, Nicola the Woodcutter is the most powerful man East of the Atlantic, a shadowy crime boss who rules his territory with an iron fist and his nine elite assassins called "The Killers" with his right-hand man, Killer No. 2, a cold-hearted, smooth-talking murderer in a red hat and armed with deadly cane-sword; and his unwilling lover, Alexandra, a femme fatale with a secret past.
+Within this new world of might makes right, where your strength and skill in combat determine your place in life, Nicola the Woodcutter is the most powerful man East of the Atlantic, a shadowy crime boss who rules his territory with an iron fist and his nine elite assassins called "The Killers" with his right-hand man, Killer No. 2, a cold-hearted, smooth-talking murderer in a red hat and armed with deadly cane-sword; and his unwilling lover, Alexandra, a femme fatale with a secret past.
 The citizens live in fear of Nicola's gang and wait for the hero who can overthrow them.

 However, one night, a mysterious Drifter enters the "Horseless Horseman Saloon" and talks to the Bartender, asking for two things: A shot of whisky and a game of cards.
 However, the Drifter learns the only place in town with both of those things, "The Russian Roulette", is controlled by Nicola and only accepts rich players.
 Later on, another stranger enters the same bar, a lone samurai by the name of Yoshi; he travelled far and came to this town in order to fulfill his father's dying wish and recover a lost medallion which had been stolen from their village.
 Armed with crossed destinies, incredible fighting skills and the wisdom of the Bartender, the two eventually join forces to bring down the corrupt reign of Nicola.